By Dimitra Didangelou, Psychologist, Author, MSc, Specialized in Therapeutic Writing *

 Margaret Atwood, Canadian writer

 One of the basic goals of psychotherapy is to help people better understand their problems and their reactions to them (Rogers, 1980).
 Expressive writing can be very useful for this aim, because when someone writes about their experiences, they see them from a distance and change their point of view.
+The paper becomes a mirror of their thoughts and feelings.

-Dr. James Pennebaker, professor at the University of Texas, has conducted a lot of research about the benefits of emotional expression and how this relates to therapeutic writing.
-It seems that expressive writing helps people organize their thoughts and find a meaning in their traumatic experiences.
-One of his main conclusions is that the more one is finding meaning in life’s difficulties, the smoother the adaptation will be.
+Dr. James Pennebaker (2004), professor at the University of Texas, is a pioneer in the field and has conducted a lot of research on the benefits of emotional expression and how this relates to writing.
+He has found that expressive writing helps people organise their thoughts and find a meaning in their traumatic experiences.
+One of his main conclusions is that the more one finds meaning in life’s difficulties, the smoother the adaptation will be.
 Writing is a valuable tool for this process.
-Among the participants in his research, were aids and cancer patients, sexual abuse victims and veterans of the Vietnam War (Pennebaker, 2004).
+Among the participants in his research, were aids and cancer patients, sexual abuse victims and veterans of the Vietnam War.

-In expressive writing there is no right or wrong.
-Facilitators encourage participants to free themselves and learn to write without the anxiety of criticism.
-They learn to accept their writings as a part of themselves and interpret them on their own.
-During this process, the paper becomes their mirror, reflecting their inner world.
-As Louise DeSalvo says: “And although writing can’t cure us (eradicate whatever it is we‘re suffering from), some studies suggest that it might prolong our lives.
+Louise DeSalvo says: “And although writing can’t cure us (eradicate whatever it is we‘re suffering from), some studies suggest that it might prolong our lives.
 And it certainly can help us heal”.

 - Heal from physical or emotional pain